Snippet – What is it anyway and what is it important for?

 Classic SERP snippets can be enriched with additional informationthrough structured data (in the form of JSON-LD, microdata or RDFa).
 These are stored in the source code.
 If this is the case, they are no longer called SERP snippet, but rich snippet.
 They are thus “rich” in additional information.
 These additional elements make the snippet stand out even more and generate more attention.
 So, rich snippets are a good tool to generate clicks and increase traffic.

 To get these snippet extensions, you need to add structured data to the source code in addition to the metadata.
-How exactly you should mark up this data so that Google can process it properly, you can find out on schema.org.
+How exactly you should markup this data so that Google can process it properly, you can find out on schema.org.

 Featured snippets are direct answers that you receive to your search query.
 So you don’t have to go to the website to find out what you wanted to know, but you get it directly in the SERPs.

-Google automatically looks for the most relevant page to the corresponding search query and creates a suitable snippet, which is then highlighted.
+Google automatically looks for the most relevant page to the corresponding search term and creates a suitable snippet, which is then highlighted.
 The place of display is interesting: The featured snippet is always displayed at the top as the first organic search result.
 This is the so-called position zero.
 However, pages that are displayed here do not receive any additional page 1 ranking.
 In addition, Google added another feature.
 If a user clicks on the featured snippet, the information contained there is marked on the page to directly highlight the relevant part.
 You can read more about it here.